 With stunning reefs and ripping currents, clear water, cool macro creatures, and incredible big fish action, Maratua Island is in a diving class of its own.
 And, thanks to its remote location at the edge of the Derawan Archipelago, off Kalimantan’s northeast coast, this little-known dive destination remains pristine and uncrowded – a true tropical paradise, without another dive group in sight!

 Want to learn more about one of Indonesia’s most fascinating diving frontiers?
-Read on for all the information you’ll need to know before you go, and ZuBlu’s top tips for visiting this secret world-class diving destination.
+Read on for all the information you’ll need to know before you go, including a selection of Maratua's best dive sites.

 Maratua’s incredible underwater world

 The diving around Maratua is out of this world!
 You’ll explore kaleidoscopic coral reefs fuelled by ripping currents and dizzying drop-offs teeming with marine life.
 These nutrient-rich waters are home to hundreds of hard and soft coral species, vast schools of colourful reef fish, and mind-blowing yet minuscule macro creatures.
 But, the real delight in these remote waters is the wealth of marine megafauna that calls the region home.